UP

 Early Works

-At the outset of his career, Vermeer surveyed the styles of various seventeenth-century artists.
-The first two surviving works reveal the ambitious young painter at grips with the problems of what art theorists considered the noblest form of painting: istoria, or history painting.
+At the outset of his career, Vermeer surveyed the styles of various seventeenth-century artists, not only those whose works he might have seen in Delft.
+The first two surviving works reveal the ambitious young painter grappling with the problems of what art theorists considered the noblest form of painting: istoria, or history painting.
 History painting was intended to offer uplifting or cautionary narratives to encourage contemplation of the meaning of life.
 The most suitable scenes to be represented were drawn from classical literature, ancient mythology and the Bible.

 Johannes Vermeer